 What is a Short-Barreled Rifle?

-A short-barreled rifle (SBR) is federally defined as a firearm with a rifled barrel and stock, where the barrel is less than 16 inches and/or the overall length is less than 26 inches.
+A short-barreled rifle (SBR) is defined under federal law as a firearm with a rifled barrel and stock, where:

 For measuring overall length with a folding or telescopic stock, the measurement is taken from the barrel’s crown to the end of the stock when fully extended.
-Detachable muzzle devices do not count towards the overall length of an SBR.
+Detachable muzzle devices do not count toward this measurement.

 What is a Short-Barreled Shotgun?